-- Please note that we ask that you do not use hand sanitizer prior to using UASC materials, due to possible damage to rare materials.
+- We ask that you do not use hand sanitizer prior to using UASC materials, due to possible damage to rare materials.

-We continue to offer online reference services, providing digital copies of materials to our researchers.
-Please note that digitization may be limited by factors including the volume of your request, onsite staffing schedules, legal and other access restrictions, and research required to identify relevant material.
-We also have limited access to collections held offsite, including the John Diefenbaker archival collections.
+We continue to offer online reference services by providing digital copies of materials to our researchers.
+Please note that digitization may be limited by factors including the volume of your request, legal and other access restrictions, and research required to identify relevant material.

 UASC can supplement the digitization service by providing you with copies of finding aids and assisting with identifying relevant collections for a future research visit.